thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

   1. Label the queue model as an **equity-space abstraction**, not “the Hyperliquid queue.”
   2. Write Pro-Rata cleanly as a **single scalar equity haircut** and separate it from Drift’s **contracts-pro-rata**.
-  3. Publish the analysis code (Tarun already hinted he would open source it next week) that yields $\$653m$, and state clearly what “haircut” means in dollars.
+  3. Publish the analysis code (Tarun already hinted he would open source it next week) that yields USD 653m, and state clearly what “haircut” means in dollars.

 Now some context, because the ADL design problem isn’t just crypto drama.
 ADL is an essential safety mechanism in high-leverage derivatives markets.